shtouff/ec2debian-build-ami/README.md

 # debian "wheezy" bootstrapping script for EC2 #

 This is a fork of andsens script for EC2 AMIs.
-It creates a vanilla debian squeeze machine image, no latent logfiles no .bash_history or even apt package cache.
+It creates a vanilla debian wheezy machine image, no latent logfiles no .bash_history or even apt package cache.
 The machine configuration this script creates has been thoroughly tested.

 *This script is only tested on debian wheezy (and not terribly well).*